JetBrains/intellij-sdk-docs/CONTRIBUTING.md

     * By default, this is `C:\tools\DevKit\config.yml`
     * Add the line `- C:\tools\ruby21` (including the leading minus sign)

 > **NOTE** Before running the `rake bootstrap` step listed below, please run the `devkitvars.bat` file from the DevKit.
-E.g. `C:\tools\DevKit\devkitvars.bat`
+> E.g. `C:\tools\DevKit\devkitvars.bat`

 ### Bootstrapping the Documentation Build Environment

 1. Ensure Bundler is installed - `gem install bundler`.
 2. On Windows, ensure the `devkitvars.bat` file has been run in the current command prompt (e.g., `c:\tools\DevKit\devkitvars.bat`).
 3. Clone the documentation site.
-4. Initialize and update the `sdkdocs-template` submodule - `git submodule init` and `git submodule update`
+4. Initialize and update the `sdkdocs-template` submodule - `git submodule init` and `git submodule update`.
 5. `rake bootstrap` - this uses Bundler to download all required gems.
 6. `rake preview` - this will build the site, and host it in a local webserver.

 ### Building and Previewing the Site

 To build and test the site, run `rake preview`.
 This will build the site and host it using the config provided.
 The URL of the hosted website is displayed on the screen and depends on the `baseurl` field defined in `_config.yml`.

 > **NOTE** You must use `localhost` as hostname, _NOT_ 0.0.0.0, otherwise fonts fail to load.